-Date:
+Data Date:

-THIS LEASE made in duplicate as of theday of, 2019 ------------------------------------ -------- ---------- of the One Part of the Other Part

-BETWEEN: CITY OF CORNER BROOK, a body corporate, existing and continuing under the provisions of The City of Corner Brook Act, RSNL 1990, c.
-C-15 as amended, (hereinafter called the "Landlord")

-AND RESIDENT, residents of the City of Corner Brook (hereinafter called the "Tenant")

-THIS LEASE WITNESSES that in consideration of the rents, covenants and conditions hereinafter reserved and contained the parties hereto covenant and agree as follows:
+THIS LEA ASE made in duplicate as of theday of, 2019 BETWEE N: CITY OF CORNER BROOK, a body corporate, existing and continuing under the provisions of The City of Corner Brook Act , RSNL 1990, c.
+C-15 as amended, (hereinafter called the "Landlord") of the One Part AND RESIDENT , residents of the City of Corner Brook (hereinafter called the "Tenant") of the Other Part THIS LEASE WITNESSES that in consideration of the rents, covenants and conditions hereinafter reserved and contained the parties hereto covenant and agree as follows: PREMIS ES LEASED 1.

-PREMISES LEASED

 The Landlord hereby demises and leases to the Tenant and the Tenant hereby leases from the Landlord, on and subject to the terms and conditions hereinafter set forth, all that real property described in the survey and plan attached hereto as Schedule "A" (hereinafter called the "Property").

-TENANCY

-2. Under this Lease, the Tenant occupies the Property under a tenancy at will, and it is expressly agreed that the acceptance of rent, or any implied condition, or any implication of law, shall in no way create any tenancy other than a tenancy at will.
+TENANO v 2.
+Under this Lease, the Tenant occupies the Property under a tenancy at will, and it is expressly agreed that the acceptance of rent, or any implied condition, or any implication of law, shall in no way create any tenancy other than a tenancy at will.
+TERM 3.
+THE LANDLORD HEREBY LEASES AND DEMISES unto the Tenant the Land for the term of five (5) years, commencing theday of 2019, for the annual rental of One dollar(\$1.00) SUBJECT HOWEVER to the terms and conditions set forth herein, namely; RENT 4.
+The Tenant shall pay to the Landlord a rental of One Dollar (\$1.00) plus applicable Harmonized

-TERM

-THE LANDLORD HEREBY LEASES AND DEMISES unto the Tenant the Land for the term of five (5) years, commencing the day of 2019, for the annual rental of One dollar(\$1.00) SUBJECT HOWEVER to the terms and conditions set forth herein, namely;

-RENT

-4. The Tenant shall pay to the Landlord a rental of One Dollar (\$1.00) plus applicable Harmonized Sales Tax (HST).
+Sales Tax (HST).